Libya rebels take casualties in fight for Brega

 The rebels have seized large swathes of the North African state, but are deeply divided and lack experience, and Thursday's gains in the east broke weeks of stalemate.

-In the west, rebel forces driving north towards the town of Zawiyah, within striking distance of Gaddafi's stronghold in the capital, have not moved up from Thursday's positions.
+In the west, rebel forces driving north toward the town of Zawiyah, within striking distance of Gaddafi's stronghold in the capital, have not moved up from Thursday's positions.

-Rebels said they had reached the village of Bir Shuaib, some 25 km from Zawiyah, which has unsuccessfully risen up against Gaddafi twice this year.
+Rebels said they had reached the village of Bir Shuaib, some 15 miles from Zawiyah, which has unsuccessfully risen up against Gaddafi twice this year.

 PRISONER SAYS GADDAFI STRONG